 We represent a public authority in connection with the acquisition of 53 grade-level easements and one fee interest to enable the repair and rehabilitation of the adjacent subway stations.
 The representation also involves the negotiation and settlement of easement and fixture claims.

 We represented the Port Authority of New York and New Jersey in its planning for possible condemnation in connection with its Access to the Region’s Core (“ARC”) project involving a new railroad tunnel under the Hudson River.
-The project involved unusual issues relating to acquisition of partial interests in existing building to create subway entrances as well as imposition of negative easements to limit construction near the proposed tunnel which could adversely affect the tunnel structures.
+The project involved unusual issues relating to acquisition of partial interests in existing buildings to create subway entrances as well as imposition of negative easements to limit construction near the proposed tunnel which could adversely affect the tunnel structures.

 Represented a state agency in connection with a claim by a rent stabilized tenant alleging that his statutory right to occupy his apartment could not be terminated by eminent domain.
 The decision by the appellate court dismissing the claim is the leading case in New York establishing that rent stabilized tenants do not have property rights which survive acquisition of property by eminent domain.
 In connection with that project we represented the agency as it obtained possession of various premises through Writs of Assistance.